shinramyeon22/SOLID-with-Design-Pattern/README.md

 - Concrete classes (`Book`, `Journal`) implement the interface.
 - New resource types can be added **without changing any existing code**.

-This follows the **exact structure** of https://github.com/JerryEsperanza/dependency:
-- Interface + Concrete implementations + High-level class depending on abstraction.

 ## UML Class Diagram

 ```mermaid